marmelab/react-admin/docs/List.md

 );
 ```

-Normally, `showFilter()` enables one filter, but we'll use here to show the entire form.
+Normally, `showFilter()` adds one input to the `displayedFilters` list.
+As the filter form will be entirely hidden or shown, we use `showFilter()` with a virtual "main" input, which represents the entire form.

 Next is the form component, based on `react-final-form`.
 The form inputs appear directly in the form, and the form submission triggers the `setFilters()` callback passed as parameter: